This feature requires Manager user level or higher.

 Nearly all email lists will have some inactive subscribers who don’t open or click your campaigns much, but who are still interested in your brand.
 Use MailChimp’s segment tools to identify your least engaged subscribers, and target them with relevant campaigns that can win their interest.

-To get started, you’ll create a segment based on campaign activity or member rating to identify inactive subscribers in your list.
+To get started, you’ll create a segment based on campaign activity or contact rating to identify inactive subscribers in your list.
 If you haven’t done this yet, read Identify Inactive Subscribers for detailed instructions.

 Create a Re-Engagement Strategy